datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
+Main ways to practice modularity:
+- Write scripts to run in a sequence.
+- Write modules and import code.

-You can use notebooks without sacrificing modularity!
+You can use Jupyter notebooks without sacrificing modularity!

 Code sharing done right:
 - A python package that allows me to download and analyze the data